Skip to main content

 Overview

-It’s an ideal choice if you don’t have the required qualifications to begin an engineering degree straight away.
+It’s an ideal choice if you don’t have the required qualifications to begin an engineering degree straight away or if you want to see if an engineering degree is for you.
 This engineering foundation course will equip you with the knowledge and skills needed to join the first year of your chosen engineering degree.

 You will learn about basic engineering principles and study subjects including engineering mathematics, physics, mechanics, and materials science.
 You’ll be introduced to concepts of electronic engineering and develop your verbal, graphic and written communication skills.